SkafteNicki/dtu_mlops/reports/figures/README.md

 ### 6.

+> Did you implement any rules for code quality and format?
+Additionally, explain with your own words why these concepts matters in larger projects.
+>
+> **Answer length: 50-100 words.**
+>

 ## Version control

 > In the following section we are interested in learning more about you local development environment.

 ### 7.

+> How many tests did you implement?

 ### 8.